CONTACT

 In order to increase the effectiveness of the Board of Directors, all directors participate in a questionnaire and interviews about the body’s effectiveness once a year.
 Those results are then analyzed, evaluated, reported to the Board by the executive in charge of the evaluation process, and discussed by the Board.

-In the FY2022 evaluation, the effectiveness of the Board of Directors was analyzed and evaluated from five perspectives: the body’s composition, its operation, the responsibilities of its members, its overall effectiveness, and the operation of the Nominating & Compensation Advisory Committee, which was established with the goal of enhancing the Board’s oversight function.
-This evaluation found that the Board had operated in an effective and efficient manner and that it was implementing ongoing initiatives to improve its functionality and ensure its effectiveness, for example by placing discussions on strategic themes from a medium- and long-term perspective and progress reports on the agenda for Board meetings.
-At the same time, recognizing that the evaluation identified the need to ensure sufficient time for participants to review materials explaining proposed resolutions in advance, the Board will work to further boost its effectiveness by taking action such as distributing some materials earlier than in the past.
+In the FY2023 evaluation, the effectiveness of the Board of Directors was analyzed and evaluated from five perspectives: the body’s composition, its operation, the responsibilities of its members, its overall effectiveness, and the operation of the Nominating & Compensation Advisory Committee, which was established with the goal of enhancing the Board’s oversight function.
+This evaluation found that the Board had operated in an effective and efficient manner and that it was implementing ongoing initiatives to improve its functionality and ensure its effectiveness, for example by holding multiple deliberations on the 14th medium-term management plan, which began in FY2024, to deepen discussions on the business portfolio, capital policy, and other issues.

 Compensation and other remuneration paid to directors (Except Audit & Supervisory Committee members)